Have you ever done this for 90 minutes before?

 With all my questions answered, I repaired the door and left.

-So here I am getting my wisdom teeth removed.
-And for things hanging on by a thread, they took some getting out.
+So, back to the torture, I mean dentist’s.
+Here I am getting my wisdom teeth removed.
+And for teeth hanging on by a thread, they took some getting out.
 Apparently, they were impacted and had to be cut in half first before being yanked out.

 The dentist and the nurse were having a great crack, and you know out of politeness, and to be part of the gang, you have to nod your head and smile a little when something amusing is said, this is the face I pulled when required: